 The city, just near the border with the Ottoman Empire, was strategically important for the Russians in their various wars against the Ottomans.
 And while the Black Fortress never underwent a siege, perhaps its existence dissuaded enemy forces from attacking at all.

 Russia still has a military base in Gyumri today, just nearby the Black Fortress.
-Feelings on the Russian presence seem to be mixed, but some residents fear that were the Russians to leave, they’d be vulnerable to a Turkish invasion even today.
+Feelings on the Russian presence seem to be mixed, but some residents fear that were the Russians to leave, they’d be vulnerable to a Turkish invasion.

 We were given several minutes to explore inside.
-I went up to the second floor and walked around the long circular hallways that stretches around the entire structure.
-Most of the rooms appeared to be vacant, but this would definitely make for an interesting hotel someday.
+I went up to the second floor and walked around the long circular hallway that stretches around the entire structure, though most of the rooms appeared to be vacant.

 Outside, take note of the graffiti carvings along the structure.
-They were carved by (most likely homesick) Russian soldiers serving at Sev Berd, who made sure to inscribe their names and hometowns.
+They were carved by Russian soldiers serving at Sev Berd, who made sure to inscribe their names and hometowns.

-The Black Fortress doesn’t contain many mysteries, nor did it ever see any fighting.
+The Black Fortress many not contain any mysteries, nor did it ever see any fighting.
 Nevertheless, the structure is simply cool to look at, and it offers some great views of the city, too.
 It’s well worth a visit if you’re already in Gyumri.